kulasrireddy/parallel-text-handling-processor/README.md

 This Python project demonstrates the **difference between single processing and multiprocessing** using text file sentiment analysis.

-📘Task1 : difference between single processing and multiprocessing
+📘Task1 : difference between single processing and multiprocessing 📌 Task1 Overview
 The program:

-Reads multiple text files
+1.Reads multiple text files
-Applies rule-based sentiment analysis
+2.Applies rule-based sentiment analysis
-Calculates sentiment scores
+3.Calculates sentiment scores
-Measures execution time for:
+4.Measures execution time for:
         - Single processing
         - Multiprocessing

 It also saves all results to an `output.csv` file and compares performance.